echoAbhinav/LawEase/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for improvements or new features.

 ## Contact
-For questions or support, please contact the project maintainer via GitHub Issues.
+For questions or support, please contact the project maintainer via GitHub Issues...